thomas-mauran/thomas-mauran/README.md

 Hi there, I'm **Thomas Mauran**, a passionate apprentice computer science engineer.
 When I'm not immersed in code, you can find me exploring the latest in technology or enjoying the night sky through my telescope 🌌

-- 🌱 I’m currently learning rust
+- 🌱 I’m currently learning japanese 🇯🇵 and Ops ☁️

 - 🔭 All of my projects are available on **github** or on my [portfolio](https://thomas-mauran.com/)